Overview

 AdropMetrics. setProperty ( key : "last_purchase_date" , value : "2024-01-15" )

-Property values only support single values (String, Int, Bool).
+Property values only support single values (String, Int, Double, Bool).
 Arrays or dictionaries are not supported.

 Built-in Properties